SmalsResearch/bePelias/README.md

 ## Precision

-Each record contains, in "bepelias" part, a "precision" field, giving information about the first features.
+Each record contains a "precision" field, giving information about the first features.
 We could observe the following values (see also above section "Interpolation"):

 - address*: we match the input address to a BeSt Address, with a BeSt id...
     - address: ...  and coordinates